JessicaSB903/vpn/README.md

 <h2>Installation Steps</h2>

 From your OWN computer, browse to [https://whatismyipaddress.com/](https://whatismyipaddress.com/).
-Observe YOUR IP address and location
+Observe YOUR IP address and location.
+The example shows a location of the United States.
 <p>
 <img src="https://i.imgur.com/UX4QtEZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 Set up a Resource Group and deploy a Virtual Machine within it, choosing a geographic region different from your own.
+This VM is using Central India.
 <p>
 <img src="https://i.imgur.com/PiGdhzB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>